rnyang-16/hw-12-18/README.md

 ## Usage

-Open index.html in your favorite browser and click on whatever part that you are interested.
+Open index.html in your favorite browser and click on whatever part that you are interested.<br>
+Users can also use the github URL to find the code. https://github.com/rnyang-16/hw-12-18

 ## Credits